"A day in the Nineties when Grandma was a girl:

 , you can see a sobering look at the real grimy realities of the era.
 It was certainly grim if you weren't a well off white man in that time; racism was blatant and commonplace and had the backing of law with the Supreme Court ruling in Plessy vs. Fergusen

 that racial segregation was legal as long as long as it was "separate but equal," a condition which that practically no civil government took seriously.

 Abroad, things are jumping internationally.
 In France, there was the Dreyfus Affair where Alfred Dreyfus, a Jewish French Army officer, was made the scapegoat of a trumped up treason charge.
 The controversy tore apart France as conservatives and the Army stubbornly refused to have Dreyfus' case retried no matter how much evidence about his innocence piled up, citing the need to uphold the "Honor of the army" (Which apparently involved covering up and defending the lies enabling a blatant Miscarriage of Justice

 ).
 Meanwhile, Britain found itself in its own version of the Vietnam War

 with the Boer War

 in Southern Africa.
-It proved a frustrating fight against a savvy, well armed and determined foe that finally required the British rounding up the civilian population in concentration camp to break the will of the enemy.
+It proved a frustrating fight against a savvy, well armed and determined foe that finally required the British rounding up the civilian population in concentration camps to break the will of the enemy.
 At the same time, King Leopold of Belgium was making a mint with his Congo Free State, a massive swath of Equatorial Africa as his personal property which was exploited to the hilt with ruthless colonial brutality enforcing his will with a death toll estimated to be 10 million Africans.
 It would inspire the Joseph Conrad

 novel, Heart of Darkness